wrouesnel/unificontrol/README.md

 This fork is focused on ensuring sensible control of the Unifi Dream Machine type interfaces and adds features to that effect.

+Notable fixes:

+* Can login using the same basic interface
+* Can handle the proxied endpoints
+* Correctly sends the X-CSRF-Tokens

 A high-level Python interface to the Unifi controller software
 ==============================================================